DATAMATH CALCULATOR MUSEUM

 |Memories:||256kB RAM, 64kB ROM|

 |Program steps:||Courtesy of:||Joerg Woerner|

 Does this rare TI-78 look like an electronic calculator?
-At first glance you'll notice a numeric keyboard, a multiline display, some promising function-keys but you miss probably all the scientific functions.
+At first glance you'll notice a numeric keyboard, a multiline display, some promising function-keys but you miss probably all the scientific or financial functions.
 With a second view you'll probably snatch the alphanumeric overlay of the keyboard and an unusual display with the headline "LOAD MONITOR".